cs10/sp15/checkoffs.md

 ## Due: 02/04/15 at 10:59:59 AM

-* Question: Why should we make our own blocks?
+* Why should we make our own blocks?
-* Question: How do you make a block?
+* How do you make a block?
-* Question: How many different types of blocks are in Snap!?
+* How many different types of blocks are in Snap!?
 What do they do?
-* Question: Show us the Draw Flower block.
+* Show us the Draw Flower block.
-* Question: Make the bug dance!
+* Make the bug dance!
-* Question: Name 3 different ways you can make a block repeat.
+* Name 3 different ways you can make a block repeat.

 ---